9 Women Philosophers To Inspire You In 2024

 But it’s here.
 It’s right now.
 And there are so many women thinkers contributing to it.
 Don’t believe me?
-Here’s a quick test: have you seen the Trolley Problem floating around on the internet in regards to the current pandemic, lockdowns, and vaccine distribution discussions?
+Here’s a quick test: did you see the Trolley Problem floating around on the internet in regards to the 2020 pandemic, lockdowns, and vaccine distribution discussions?
 The concept, which explores moral decision-making and the ethics of sacrifices, was developed and coined by two women philosophers, Judith Jarvis Thompson and Philippa Foot, in the 1960s and ‘70s.
-Philosophy driven by women has made its way to the trending topics on Twitter—and proves how necessary it is for navigating life in the 21st century.
+Philosophy driven by women is relevant today — and proves how necessary it is for navigating life in the 21st century.

 Below, you’ll find inspiring, quotable, and prolific philosophers to add to your reading list, but the list goes on.
 There are women exploring so many subgenres!